 FFVII is an institution.
 With numerous sequels, spin-offs and light novels, FFVII is a franchise within a franchise, and one of the biggest names in gaming, a reputation that’s hard to ignore and harder still to confront from a first-timer’s perspective.
 Nevertheless, in we go, me for the first time and Kyle for the second, as we getting started with the first game in the series from a chronological perspective, Crisis Core: Final Fantasy VII.

-The game begins with an apparent recreation of the famous FFVII opening, except for a major change that leads the whole thing in a different direction.
+Crisis Core begins with an apparent recreation of the famous FFVII opening, except for a major change that leads the whole thing in a different direction.
 Well, a few things.
 Actually, looking back at it, I’m not sure I even like this opening!

-While Zack ignoring his orders to retake hte train is forgivable, less forgivable is the fact that, in an additional attempt to recreate FFVII’s opening, all the Wutai troops on the train are “disguised” as security guards, just like the actual security guards you fight in the opening of FFVII.
+While Zack ignoring his orders to retake the train is forgivable, less forgivable is the fact that, in an additional attempt to recreate FFVII’s opening, all the Wutai troops on the train are “disguised” as security guards, just like the actual security guards you fight in the opening of FFVII.
 So here comes Zack, a loyal Midgar citizen, mowing down people that look like the police!
-The game tries to double-underline the fact that these are supposed to be Wutai soldiers in disguise, but this is so dubiously done that if you had asked me at the time, I would have guessed that the plot of Crisis Core would be Zack dealing with a courtmarshal after being conned into a military coup by Angeal!
+The game tries to double-underline the fact that these are supposed to be Wutai soldiers in disguise, but this is so dubiously done that if you had asked me at the time, I would have guessed that the plot of Crisis Core would be Zack dealing with a court-marshal after being conned into a military coup by Angeal!

 Zack separates from Angeal and shows off on top of the train for a while before getting off at the station just like the start of FFVII, where he’s ambushed by Definitely Not Shinra Security.
-Here, the game introduces its unusual combat system.
+Here, we enter regular gameplay and the game introduces its unusual combat system.
 Crisis Core is a real-time action game, but a deliberate and slow one.
-Once you tap the attack button, Zack becomes locked into that slow attack, and will continue with it even if he’s otherwise interrupted or if you need an emergency change-of-plans, which I feel was an attempt to simulate the ATB structure of FFVII itself.
+Once you tap the attack button, Zack becomes locked into that (usually quite slow) attack, and will continue with it even if you discover too late that you made a bad move.
+I feel this was an attempt to simulate the ATB structure of FFVII itself.
 Zack has a whole array of special attacks (the predecessor of Kingdom Hearts’ Command Deck) which are equipped ahead of time, but all of the commands suffer from this same “fire-and-commit” rules as the main attack.
-Anyone trying to play this game (like me), as though it were one of its descendants, Kingdom Hearts Birth by Sleep, coded and Dream Drop Distance, is going to get clobbered within the first few levels (me.
+Anyone trying to play this game, as though it were one of its descendants – Kingdom Hearts Birth by Sleep, coded and Dream Drop Distance – is going to get clobbered within the first few levels (me.
 I’m talking about me).

-One thing you won’t get used to is the DMW, a central system that makes no sense out of confusion at the outset and makes no sense out of pragmatism by the finale.
+One thing you won’t get used to is the DMW, a central mechanic that makes no sense out of confusion at the outset and makes no sense out of pragmatism by the finale.
 Which is just a fancy way of saying that at the start of the game you’ll be asking “What?” while at the end of the game you’ll be asking “Why?”

 Zack starts the game equipped with high-level materia he obviously won’t be able to keep, like -ga level spells.
 He mows through the Wutai troops and proceeds up the stairs where he discovers a Behemoth just rampaging around.
-Well I suppose if we’re going to be equipped with overpowered equipment, it might as well be against an overpowered opponent!
+I suppose if we’re going to be equipped with overpowered equipment, it might as well be against an overpowered opponent!
 I spent most of the first battle throwing fireballs at its tail, because enemies also suffer from the slow combat speed and it wasn’t exactly able to turn around.
 This is a problem that inflicts many of the game’s large bosses to such a degree that they often appear exclusively at the borders of the arena to keep you from flanking them!
-Attacking from the rear increased the damaged I caused, so I imagine the designers wanted me to do something like this, but it was still too easy to stay perched on (next to) the Behemoth’s ass and never move away.
+Attacking from the rear increased the damaged I caused, so I imagine the designers wanted me to do something like this, but it was still too easy to stay perched on the Behemoth’s ass and never move away.